leanghoun/leanghoun.github.io/docs/collections/blasters/gryphon.md

 Secure the mag release switch with an M3 screw.

+- [ ] 1 x M3x16 BHCS
+{: .fs-2 }

 ![Install Spring and Connect Magwell with Grip](../../../../assets/images/gryphle0n-27-grip-installed.jpg) *Install Spring and Connect Magwell with Grip*
 {: .fs-2 .text-grey-dk-000 }

 Place the mag release spring between the magrelease switch and grip frame, and insert the grip into the magwell.
 This is a good opportunity to test the trigger action.
 The trigger and pusher should extend and return with no sticking.
+Watching the action from the bottom of the magwell, you should see the pusher extend forward and retract all the way.
+If the pusher does not retract fully, it will prevent darts from feeding properly.

 ![Install Magwell Wire Cover](../../../../assets/images/gryphle0n-28-magwell-wire-cover.jpg) *Install Magwell Wire Cover*